amberisvibin/chibi-pc09/README.md

 I had started wiring together a board for prototyping, but it was destroyed in hurricane Helene.
 I am now recreating it in schematic form in order to order a PCB.

 Prototype 1 is currently in progress.
 It will be a much simpler system.
 It will have no MMU, just the CPU, some RAM, some ROM, and the UART.

+## License

+This project is licensed under the MIT license.
+This applies to both the hardware (schematics, build of materials, pcb layouts) and documentation.
+This does *not* apply to the datasheets/ directory.
+Files in that directory belong to their respective copyright holders.